awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 1. On the **Review** page, verify that StackSets will deploy to the correct accounts in the correct Regions, and then choose **Create StackSet**\.

 The **StackSet details** page opens\.
-You can view the progress and status of the creation of the stacks in your stack set here\.
+You can view the progress and status of the creation of the stacks in your stack set\.

 ### Create a Stack Set with Service\-Managed Permissions Using the AWS CLI<a name="stacksets-orgs-associate-stackset-with-org-cli"></a>

 When you create stack sets using the AWS CLI, you run two separate commands\.
 During `create-stack-set`, you upload your template, create the stack set container, and manage automatic deployments\.
-During `create-stack-instances`, you create stack instances in select target accounts\.
+During `create-stack-instances`, you create stack instances in specific target accounts\.

 1. Open the AWS CLI\.

 1. Run the `create-stack-set` command\.
-In the following example, we enable auto deployment to allow StackSets to automatically deploy to accounts that are added to the target organization or OUs in the future, and opt to retain stack resources when an account is removed from a target organization or OU\.
+In the following example, we enable automatic deployments to allow StackSets to automatically deploy to accounts that are added to the target organization or OUs in the future\.
+We also retain stack resources when an account is removed from a target organization or OU\.

    ```
    aws cloudformation create-stack-set --stack-set-name StackSet_myApp --template-url https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/MyApp.template --permission-model SERVICE_MANAGED --auto-deployment Enabled=true,RetainStacksOnAccountRemoval=true
    ```

-1. After your `create-stack-set` command is finished, run the `list-stack-sets` command to confirm that your stack set has been created\.
+1. After your `create-stack-set` command is finished, run the `list-stack-sets` command to confirm that your stack set was created\.
 Your new stack set is listed in the results\.

    ```
    aws cloudformation list-stack-sets
    ```

 1. Run the `create-stack-instances` command to add stack instances to your stack set\.
-For the `--deployment-targets` parameter, specify the organization root ID to deploy to all accounts in your organization, or specify select OU IDs to deploy to all accounts in those OUs\.
-In this example, we specify OUs with the IDs `ou-rcuk-1x5j1lwo` and `ou-rcuk-slr5lh0a`\.
+For the `--deployment-targets` parameter, specify the organization root ID to deploy to all accounts in your organization, or specify OU IDs to deploy to all accounts in those OUs\.
+In this example, we specify OUs with `ou-rcuk-1x5j1lwo` and `ou-rcuk-slr5lh0a` IDs\.

    ```
    aws cloudformation create-stack-instances --stack-set-name StackSet_myApp --deployment-targets OrganizationalUnitIds=["ou-rcuk-1x5j1lwo", "ou-rcuk-slr5lh0a"] --regions ["eu-west-1"]